This article was written in 2016 and updated in 2017.

 3. Is it safe to come out yet?

 Bears know the score.
 While the human population gets all droopy for half the year in Sweden and enters a sort of semi-hibernation, our ursine friends take it all the way.
 They gå i ide (go into hibernation).
-But now they're back, emerging from their dens and getting chased up trees by dogs.
+But in spring they're back, emerging from their dens and getting chased up trees by dogs.

 Also, the flyttfåglar (migratory birds) are on their way back to these parts.
 Indeed, a sure sign of spring each year is the first sighting of a crane (trana) returning to Lake Hornborga in south-western Sweden.